Located in Austria, MEBREX electric solutions GmbH is always one step ahead.

 MEBREX HGV – reduction of CO2 Emissions

-MEBREX electric solutions GmbH concerns itself with the reduction of CO2 emissions in various areas where fuels are used.
-One area is CO2 emission from HGVs and how this can be reduced.
-Unnecessary use of fuel by the HGV is indicated and correlations are determined.
-Consequently, ways to reduce consumption are listed as to how the reductions in CO2 emissions can be made through use of the MEBREX MEC 1.4.
-Later you will find information about the company management.
+MEBREX electric solutions GmbH deals with the reduction of CO2 emissions in various areas in which fuel is used.
+One area is the CO2 emissions from trucks and how this could be reduced.
+It describes when unnecessary fuel consumption occurs on the truck, which relationships were determined.
+Consequently, it is listed how savings in consumption and thus a reduction in CO2 emissions can be achieved with the MEBREX MEC 1.4.
+At the end you will find information about the management.

 Reduction of CO2 emissions due to lower HGV engine idling.